 Donald F. “Fritz” Zimmer, Jr. is a partner in King & Spalding’s Tort and Environmental Litigation Group and is Managing Partner of the firm’s San Francisco office.
 His practice is primarily focused on the defense of pharmaceuticals, medical devices, and toxic substances.
-He also represents clients in commercial, intellectual property, and employment litigation, along with disputes involving consumer products and industrial equipment.
+He also represents clients in environmental, commercial, intellectual property, and employment litigation, along with disputes involving consumer products and industrial equipment.
 Mr. Zimmer has served as national, regional and trial counsel for a variety of pharmaceutical and other companies in mass tort litigation.
+He also represents companies in chemical spill and other toxic substance exposure matters.
 He has been a member of national trial and science teams dating back to the silicone breast implant and fen-phen litigation and more recently in connection with gastrointestinal, antipsychotic, and diabetes medications.
-He has also represented companies in chemical spill and other toxic substance exposure matters.
 Prior to joining the firm in 2008, he was a partner at Drinker Biddle & Reath and was previously a founding partner in Preuss Shanagher Zvoleff & Zimmer LLP.

 He is a member of the Buck Advisory Council (BAC) for The Buck Institute for Research on Aging and is a former Chairman of the Board of the American Diabetes Association’s Golden Gate Chapter.
-He is a frequent speaker and writer on topics related to product liability and litigation strategy and is Director of the 2016 IADC Trial Academy, which will be held at the Stanford University Law School in August, 2016.
+He is a frequent speaker and writer on topics related to product liability and litigation strategy.

 - International Association of Defense Counsel (IADC)